Time For Gold And Miners

 With many of the reasons stated above that will increase demands globally from the public, banks and central banks, anticipating price increase ahead of the crowd by loading up now is a wise move.

 The indelible graph depicts the volatile fifty-year history and five-year outlook of gold price, and its relation to the profitability of miners.
-The graph also illustrates the likely long term rate of inflation and how the price of gold generally keeps its value.
+The graph also illustrates the likely long-term rate of inflation and how the price of gold generally keeps its value.
 Both the resistance and support levels seem to be meaningful too.

-Bull runs in gold typically last over 5 years each with annual rate of increase usually exceeds 20%.
+Bull runs in gold typically last over 5 years each with annual rate of increase usually exceeding 20%.
 Therefore, investing in gold is very lucrative during these times.
 The last bottom in December 2015 reset served as a starting point for the next up leg, which should continue for at least three more years from now.

 Gold Miners